Walt Disney’s Carousel of Progress Tomorrowland Magic Kingdom

 Act II brings us to the 1920s, and we see the family preparing for the Fourth of July celebration.
 The father shows off all the new electric-powered conveniences, including the vacuum, electric lights, oven, and refrigerator (subsequently blowing all the fuses out in the neighborhood).
 Among the many other inventions spotlighted, we also see the son, Jimmy, listening to radio, on which we hear a John Philip Sousa march, and we hear about “air cooling”, a fan blowing over a block of ice.

-In Act III, the John of the 1940s tells us that he's entered the "Rat Race" by commuting to work, and we see the benefits of his new refrigerator and, most importantly, indoor plumbing.
+In Act III, the John of the 1940s tells us that he’s entered the “Rat Race” by living in the suburbs and commuting to work.
+We also see the benefits of his new refrigerator, television and, most importantly, indoor plumbing.

 The theater turns one more time to reveal Act IV, with the family celebrating Christmas on the eve of the new century.
 The family’s automated oven manages to burn the Christmas turkey to a crisp and the show concludes with a final rotation into the Finale, from which the audience is dismissed.
 (For a transcript of the show’s script, visit A Tribute to Walt Disney’s Carousel of Progress, at